Notable ECSE Alumni

 Dr. Peter Hart is honored for the invention of the A* search algorithm and for contributions to pattern recognition and engineering education.

 Hermann A. Haus

-Hermann Haus’ research and teaching covered fundamental investigations of quantum uncertainty in optical communications to the practical generation of ultra-short optical pulses.
-In 1994 the Optical Society of America awarded Dr. Haus its Frederic Ives Medal, their highest honor.
-He was awarded the National Medal of Science in 1995 and adopted in the Rensselaer Hall of Fame in 2007.
+Hermann Haus’s research and teaching covered fundamental investigations of quantum uncertainty in optical communications to the practical generation of ultra-short optical pulses.
+In 1994, the Optical Society of America awarded Dr. Haus its Frederic Ives Medal, their highest honor.
+He was awarded the National Medal of Science in 1995 and inducted into the Rensselaer Hall of Fame in 2007.
 He was an Institute Professor at the Massachusetts Institute of Technology.

 Marcian E. Hoff

 Ted Hoff was awarded the National Medal of Technology and Innovation by President Obama for the conception, design, development, and application of the first microcomputer.
 The subsequent commercial acceptance of this universal building block enabled a multitude of novel digital electronic systems.

 Doug Mercer has been awarded more than a dozen patents for his pioneering work in analog-digital conversion; it is virtually impossible to make a cell phone call without encountering something of his design.
 He has also contributed to innovative engineering education at Rensselaer and elsewhere.

 Steven Sasson was awarded the National Medal of Technology and Innovation by President Obama for the invention of the digital camera, which has revolutionized the way images are captured, stored, and shared, thereby creating new opportunities for commerce, education, and improved worldwide communication.